Putting It All Together (Technically)

 Image: The recommended approach to integrating the Panl server

-You may wish to open the Panl server to external requests, however, be aware that there is no authentication or authorisation in the Panl server.
+You may wish to open the Panl server to external requests, however, be aware that there are no authentication or authorisation mechanisms in the Panl server.
 See the section on Is Synapticloop Panl For Me? to inform your decision.

 Production Readiness